How to Install AVG AntiVirus Free on Android

 Do I still need AVG if I only install apps from the Play Store?

-Sticking to the Play Store lowers your risk a lot, but it is not foolproof, since the odd bad app slips through and threats can also arrive through links, downloads, and messages.
-An on demand scanner gives you a quick way to double check anything that feels suspicious, and for many people that peace of mind is reason enough to keep one installed.
+Sticking to the Play Store lowers your risk a lot, but it is not airtight.
+The odd bad app slips through review, and threats arrive through links, downloads, and messages too.
+An on-demand scanner gives you a fast way to double-check anything that feels off, and for a lot of people that is reason enough to keep one on the phone.

 Why does AVG ask for so many permissions?

-Each permission maps to a feature.
-Storage access lets it scan files and photos, app access lets it check what is installed, and location plus device admin rights power the find and lock anti-theft tools.
-You can safely decline permissions for features you will not use, and the malware scanner will still function normally.
+Each one maps to a feature.
+Storage access lets it scan files and photos, and app access lets it see what is installed so it can check it.
+The bigger asks, location and device administrator rights, only come up with the Pro anti-theft features that find and lock a lost phone, so on the free tier you can decline them and the scanner still works normally.